 Thinking about installing more than one robe hook?
 Keep them at least 9 inches apart so your towels and robes won’t touch.

 Toilet Paper Holder

-Between standard spring-loaded holders and Euro-style holders, toilet paper has never had a more stylish spot to hang.
-The placement of toilet paper holders is fairly straightforward: they’re either installed on a wall, vanity or a stand.
+Between standard spring-loaded holders and Euro-style holders, toilet paper has never had a more stylish spot to hang!
+The placement of toilet paper holders is fairly straightforward: they’re either installed on a wall or vanity.

 If you’re installing a toilet paper holder directly on the wall, it should be mounted at 26 inches from the floor.
 The National Kitchen and Bath Association points out that since both standard and comfort-height toilets are under 26", this is a good number to go off of.

 If you’re installing the holder on the side of a vanity, measure about 8 inches down from the vanity top.